VirtusLab/git-machete/docs/source/cli_help/traverse.rst

                              by setting git configuration key ``git config machete.traverse.push false``.
                              Configuration key value can be overridden by the presence of the flag.

---push-untracked             Push untracked branches to remote --- default behavior.
+--push-untracked             Push untracked branches to remote.

 --return-to=WHERE            Specifies the branch to return after traversal is successfully completed;
                              WHERE can be ``here`` (the current branch at the moment when traversal starts), ``nearest-remaining``